dovecot/documentation/docs/core/config/users/system.md

 [[link,maildir]] or [[link,dbox]].

-Dovecot detects the mailbox format and location automatically if [[setting,mail_location]] setting isn't set, but it's still a good idea to explicitly tell Dovecot where to find the mails.
+Dovecot detects the mailbox format and location automatically if [[setting,mail_driver]] aren't set, but it's still a good idea to explicitly tell Dovecot where to find the mails.
 This ensures that Dovecot behaves correctly also when the user's mailbox doesn't exist at the moment (eg. a new user).
 If Dovecot can't figure out where the existing mails are, it will give an error message and quits.
 It never tries to create a missing mailbox when autodetection is used.

 See [[link,mail_location]] for more information how to configure the mailbox location.